 How Digital Transformation Drives Better Customer Experience

-According to recent research, 89% of marketers expect customer experience to be their primary differentiator by 2017.
+According to a recent research, more than 80% of marketers expect customer experience to be their primary differentiator by 2017.

 Below is a list of what business leaders should be thinking about as they embark on their digital transformation journeys.